cedricDve/Python/AI/FaceDetection/README.md

 ### Install OpenCV
 `pip install opencv-python`

-    Import opencv using " import cv2".
+Import opencv using `import cv2`

+### Haarcascade algorithm

-Using haarcascade algorithm with prebuild datafiles, from github: https://github.com/opencv/opencv/tree/master/data/haarcascades
+>Using haarcascade algorithm with prebuild datafiles, from github: https://github.com/opencv/opencv/tree/master/data/haarcascades

 `haarcascade_frontalface_default.xml`

-## Image face detection
+## Facial Face Detection - static image

 1. Load pre-trained data of frontal-face-detections

     `trained_face_data = cv2.CascadeClassifier('./haarcascade_frontalface_default.xml')`

-    Note: We use CascadeClassifier (to detect object), a OpenCV function that expect a path to the file that contains pre-trained data.
+    >Note: We use CascadeClassifier (to detect object), a OpenCV function that expect a path to the file that contains pre-trained data.

 2. Choose an image to try-out our face-detection

     `img = cv2.imread('./image.jpg')`

-    Note: We use imread, a OpenCv function that allows us to read an image.
+    >Note: We use imread, a OpenCv function that allows us to read an image.

 3. We must grayscale our image !

     `grayscaled_img = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)# Note RGB is BGR in OpenCV !`

-    Note: We use cvtColor, an OpenCV function that allows us to convert an image. cvtColor(src, dst, code, dstCN )
+    >Note: We use cvtColor, an OpenCV function that allows us to convert an image. cvtColor(src, dst, code, dstCN )

-    Code for grayscaled image: COLOR_BGR2GRAY
+    Code for grayscaled image:`` COLOR_BGR2GRAY``

 4. Detect face on selected image

     `face_coordinates = trained_face_data.detectMultiScale(grayscaled_img)`

-    Note: We use detectMultiScale.
-Detects object independing the size of the image(input) => face will be detected.
-The detected objects are returned as a list of rectangles
+    >Note: We use detectMultiScale.
+Detects object independing the size of the image(input).
+The detected objects are returned as a list of rectangles.

 5. Show result: show grayscaled image